codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-environments.md

 Read more on the world's first dashboard for GitOps Environments and Products in this [blog](https://codefresh.io/blog/introducing-the-worlds-first-dashboard-for-gitops-environments/){:target="\_blank"}.

-Review the [benefits](#benefits-of-environments) of GitOps Environments.
-Create Environments by defining settings (see [Create Environments](#create-environments)), and explore how Codefresh pulls in all the information into an intuitive dashboard (see [Environments dashboard](#environments-dashboard)).

-Learn how to [work with Environments](#working-with-gitops-environments), and [work with Argo CD applications](#working-with-applications-in-gitops-environments) within Environments.

-Products add another dimension to the experiences by bridging applications and Environments.
-Read about it in [GitOps Products]({{site.baseurl}}/docs/dashboards/gitops-products/).

-## Benefits of Environments

 ##### What is an Environment in Codefresh GitOps?
 In Codefresh GitOps, an Environment is a custom entity defined by one or more pairs of K8s clusters and namespaces.
 It consolidates information for all Argo CD applications deployed to those clusters and namespaces, allowing you to easily track what's deployed where at any given moment.